ionify/ionify/README.md

 { on:'my.ion@doma.in',
   do:function confirm (ion)
     {/ This method is called for each ion    /
-    +/ with an id matching "my.ion@doma.in"  /
+    |/ with an id matching "my.ion@doma.in"  /
-    +/ It confirms the ion developer before  /
+    |/ It confirms the ion developer before  /
-    +/ describing what the ion is.           /
+    |/ describing what the ion is.           /

-       if ( ion.re.by == "a.🇬🇾.developer" )
+       if (ion.re.by == "a.🇬🇾.developer")
-        ~ { log:  ion.re.is }
+        ~ {log:  ion.re.is              }
-        ^ / logs "the intended module" /
+        ^ /logs "the intended module"   /
     }
 }

 ~/ Each of the following modules could be in a /
-+/ separate file fetched locally or remotely!  /
+-/ separate file fetched locally or remotely!  /

 ~
 { re: